Essential Cloud Security and Compliance Standards for SMBs

 Federal Risk and Authorization Management Program (FedRAMP) – U.S.

-FedRAMP provides a standardized security framework for U.S. government agencies using cloud technologies.
+FedRAMP provides a standard security framework for U.S. government agencies that use cloud technologies.

 Key requirements: